Reading your Bible. Praying. Stewardship.

 Fasting was an important aspect of life for the Hebrews.
 People in the Bible fasted not for dietary reasons as made popular in today’s culture.
 Rather, they fasted as a reaction to certain situations.

-God required His people to maintain fasts on the Day of Atonement to maintain purity and humility (see Lev 16:31-34).
+God required His people to maintain fasts on the Day of Atonement to maintain purity and humility (see Leviticus 16:31-34).
 In a similar fashion, when faced with their sinful actions, people would react by fasting to show their repentance, like when the king of Nineveh ordered a communal fast after Jonah’s message (Jonah 3:5-9).
 Fasting was also a response to grief and loss.
-When King Saul died, the nation of Israel abstained from food for 7 days (1 Sam.
-31:13).
+When King Saul died, the nation of Israel abstained from food for 7 days (1 Samuel 31:13).

 We may not observe nation-wide fasts as Israel did or observe the Day of Atonement; however, fasting is a practice that has proven to bring people closer to God much like the disciplines mentioned at the beginning of this article.